 You can read more from Ross in his blog.

-Our support line offers practical and emotional support in all areas of pregnancy, birth and early parenthood: 0300 330 0700.
+Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
 We also offer antenatal courses that are a great way for both parents to find out more about birth, labour and life with a new baby.

 For information and support, visit Fathers Reaching Out run by Mark Williams, campaigner, speaker and writer.

 The Campaign Against Living Miserably (CALM) is leading a movement against male suicide, the single biggest killer of men under 45 in the UK.

 The Hub of Hope is a national mental health database, bringing help and support together in one place, with a focus on grassroots organisation.

 ANDYSMANCLUB is a non judgmental, talking group for men.